AcademySoftwareFoundation/rez/docs/source/caching.rst

 by any means.

-Memcached is widely used, easy to deploy (because there is no storage needed since it's a single process/executable), and therefore only requires a simple server.
+Memcached is widely used, easy to deploy (because there is no storage needed since it's a single process/executable), and is very fast.

 In a studio environment (with many machines), machines that perform a solve that is already cached to the resolve cache will simply receive the cached result rather than preforming a re-solve.